Secondary

 - The international world

-GP is a groundbreaking and stimulating course that stretches across traditional subject boundaries and develops transferable skills.
-It is both cross-curricular and skills-based and taps into the way learners of today enjoy learning, including team-work, presentations, projects, and working with other learners around the world.
+Global Perspectives is a stimulating course that stretches across traditional subject boundaries and develops transferable skills.
+It is both cross-curricular and skills-based and taps into the way 21st century students enjoy learning, including teamwork, presentations, projects and working with other learners around the world.
 The emphasis is on developing the ability to think critically about a range of global issues where there is always more than one point of view.

 Art & Design gives learners a platform to express themselves, sparking imagination, creativity and developing transferable skills.
 Students explore and push boundaries to become reflective, critical and decisive thinkers.
 They learn how to articulate personal responses to their experiences.